 NKD Clothing is committed to highlighting the importance of staff dress in creating a motivated and productive workforce.
 They employ the best design techniques and highest quality fabrics to provide bespoke uniforms, work wear and corporate clothing.

 As a result, the firm is enjoying fast growth and has recently won of new contracts out with the hospitality sector for a number of prestigious building societies and banks.

 The company has also been identified by Scottish Enterprise as a potential high-growth company.
 Since company director Gill Eastgate led a management buyout in 2005 she has turned it into £1.3million a year business employing ten people in Edinburgh.

 For more information visit www.nkdclothing.co.uk

-Issued for NKD Clothing by Holyrood Partnership, expert public relations agency in Scotland.
+Issued for NKD Clothing by Holyrood PR, expert public relations agency in Scotland.

 Comments Off on My transition from the emerald isle to the fast-paced world of Scottish PR

 Monday, February 11th, 2019

 Comments Off on Charity PR agency helps spread festive cheer with ‘living’ advent calendar door campaign